This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 Ready or not it’s holiday time!
 It still feels like summer here in Phoenix.
 Definitely does not feel like the holidays, but we’re doing this either way.
 I’m not complaining.
 I love getting my daily dose of Vitamin D after being stuck indoors all summer long.
 It’s nice to enjoy a cool morning walk without sweating.

 Hot or cold, nothing will stop me from holiday baking though.
-I've got all my favorite holiday cookies in the back of my mind just waiting to be made.
-I'm sure I'll be the only one eating them because the guy is super picky.
-He'll be eating chocolate chip cookies and I'll be eating all the gingerbread cookies!
+I’ve got all my favorite holiday cookies in the back of my mind just waiting to be made.
+I’m sure I’ll be the only one eating them along with my healthier chocolate chip cookies and these healthier gingerbread cookies!

 Paleo Salted Gingerbread Cookies